SOUTH CAROLINA DUI LAWYER

 - Community service or other court-ordered conditions

 While not every DUI case results in jail, the risk is real.
 Early legal intervention can affect whether charges are reduced, penalties are minimized, or alternative resolutions are available.
+Call a South Carolina DUI lawyer to protect your future.

 Collateral Consequences

 Beyond criminal penalties, a DUI charge can trigger collateral consequences that affect daily life long after the court case ends.
-These consequences are often underestimated—but can be just as disruptive as the criminal sentence itself.
+These consequences are often underestimated, but can be just as disruptive as the criminal sentence itself.

 Common collateral consequences include: